tienyuan/trust-the-process/.github/ISSUE_TEMPLATE/tech-design-template.md

 - performance choices
 - maintenance choices
 - flowcharts, pictures :-)

 ---

-## Alternatives
+## Alternatives/Considerations
-What other designs have been considered?
+What other options have been considered?
 There are tradeoffs to choosing any path.
 Attempt to identify them here.

 Please consider:
 - implementation cost, both in term of code size, complexity and time